Any description of a past event or any piece of story-telling would require you to use narrative tense.

 In this post, we would be dwelling on a few basics of the concept.

 There are four primary narrative tenses, and you can use one or more of these types of events in IELTS Writing and Speaking.

 Sample the following sentences.
 While the second sentence is in Simple Past Tense, the first and the third are a combination of simple past and past continuous tenses.

 - The farmer was plowing the field when rain came calling with a high intensity.

 - When I lived by the countryside, I used to enjoy my mornings better than I do now in the city.

-- The dog continues to bark at the sleeping man; but the man was fully unconscious to all the happenings around him.
-It turned out the man Was not sleeping aim Was Rather lying dead!
+The dog continues to bark at the sleeping man; but the man was fully unconscious to all the happenings around him.
+It turned out that the man was not sleeping but rather was lying dead!

-The past simple can be used for events/actions that began and finished in the past.
-Most precisely, a string of events in a person’s life.
+The past simple can be used for events and actions that began and finished in the past -- more precisely, a string of events in a person’s life.

 Consider this biographical note about Helen Keller, for instance.
 Most of the sentences are in Past Simple.